 23 Hotel Medellín - Best Budget Hotel in Poblado

-In terms of location, you really can’t beat 23 Hotel Medellín, which is smack-bang in the heart of El Pobaldo, the best neighborhood in Medellín.
+In terms of location, you really can't beat 23 Hotel Medellín, which is smack-bang in the heart of El Poblado, the best neighborhood in Medellín.

 As you might expect, there are lots of restaurants and bars around, and the panoramic views from this jungle-themed hotel are incredible.

-Additionally, guests will find a roof top hot tub, as well as a large terrace with even grander views.
-Overall, 23 Hotel has a great reputation of offering amazing comfort, a fantastic free breakfast, and a relaxing ambience, all for a decent price.
+Additionally, guests will find a rooftop hot tub, as well as a large terrace with even grander views.
+Overall, 23 Hotel has a great reputation for offering amazing comfort, a fantastic free breakfast, and a relaxing ambiance, all for a decent price.

 Rango Hostel Boutique

 Looking for the best hostel in El Poblado?
 Here you have it.
-Rango Hostel Boutique is an amazing Medellín hostel thats full of life, color, and a friendly, uplifting vibe.
-This is one is popular with solo travelers and backpackers who want to meet other travelers, since there are loads of activities including table tennis within the hostel.
+Rango Hostel Boutique is an amazing Medellín hostel that's full of life, color, and a friendly, uplifting vibe.
+This one is popular with solo travelers and backpackers who want to meet other travelers since there are loads of activities including table tennis within the hostel.

-If you’re thinking “dingy backpacker place”, don’t.
-This is very much a “boutique” hostel option, complete with a roof-top swimming pool and bar, immaculate shared kitchen and clean dorms.
+If you're thinking "dingy backpacker place", don't.
+This is very much a "boutique" hostel option, complete with a roof-top swimming pool and bar, an immaculate shared kitchen, and clean dorms.

 Laureles - Best Medellín Neighborhood For an Authentic Experience